Git-K3rnel/TryHackMe/Agent Sudo/README.md

     (ALL, !root) /bin/bash
 ```

-emmmm!!, now we can use /bin/bash as root but wait, this is suspicious, lets check the sudo version with `sudo -V` :
+emmmm!!, now we can not use /bin/bash as root but wait, this is suspicious, lets check the sudo version with `sudo -V` :

 ```bash
 Sudo version 1.8.21p2